Americans have their holidays in perspective

 If America were to emulate Ireland and Norway, there’d be a lot more dead Indonesians and Sri Lankans.
 Mr Eddison may not have noticed, but the actual relief effort going on right now is being done by the Yanks: it’s the USAF and a couple of diverted naval groups shuttling in food and medicine, with solid help from the Aussies, Singapore and a couple of others.
 The Irish can’t fly in relief supplies, because they don’t have any C-130s.
 All they can do is wait for the UN to swing by and pick up their cheque.

-11 thoughts on “Americans have their holidays in perspective”
+11 responses to “Americans have their holidays in perspective”

 Envy is at the root of cribs about European non-working?
 I don’t think so.
 If Americans wanted more holidays, they’d have them.
 My brother is an electrician.
 Everytime the issue of holidays comes up, the union opts for wage increases over paid days off.
 He has none.
 ZERO.
 That’s how the electricians (IBEW) want it.